experimentzone-team/ExperimentZoneSite/collections/_posts/2020-08-09-digging-deeper-on-inconclusive-tests.md

 </div>

 &nbsp;

+*This article makes mention of Google Optimize.
+Google has officially announced the sunset of Google Optimize.
+Both Google Optimize and Optimize 360 will sunset on **September 30, 2023**....
+[Read More](/blog/google-optimize-shutting-down/){:target="\_blank"}
+{: .disclaimer}

 If your usual response to inconclusive test results is to move on to the next experiment, you’ll want to hear about how she and her team got a huge win after digging deeper into some flat results.